ARPA-SIMC/cosmo-model-training/README.md

 ## Useful tools

-The [tools/ directory](tools/) of the project contains some useful scripts for preforming various tasks.
+The [tools/ directory](tools/) of the project contains some useful scripts for performing various tasks.